someuser2026/LEGNet/README.md

+This is the official Pytorch/Pytorch implementation of the papers: <br/>

 # LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection

-This is the official Pytorch/Pytorch implementation of the paper: <br/>
-> **LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection**
 >
-> Wei Lu, Si-Bao Chen*, Hui-Dong Li, Qing-Ling Shu, Chris H. Q. Ding, Jin Tang, and Bin Luo Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV) Workshops, 2025
+> Wei Lu, Si-Bao Chen*, Hui-Dong Li, Qing-Ling Shu, Chris H. Q. Ding, Jin Tang, and Bin Luo
+>Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV) Workshops, 2025

 >

 and

-> **UnravelNet: A backbone for enhanced multi-scale and low-quality feature extraction in remote sensing object detection**
+# UnravelNet: A backbone for enhanced multi-scale and low-quality feature extraction in remote sensing object detection

 >
-> Wei Lu, Hui-Dong Li, Chao Wang, Si-Bao Chen*, Chris H. Q. Ding, Jin Tang, and Bin Luo ISPRS Journal of Photogrammetry and Remote Sensing 2026
+> Wei Lu, Hui-Dong Li, Chao Wang, Si-Bao Chen*, Chris H. Q. Ding, Jin Tang, and Bin Luo
+>ISPRS Journal of Photogrammetry and Remote Sensing 2026
 >